The Importance of Athletic Hosiery for Training and Fitness

 - Enhanced Oxygen Delivery: One of the most critical aspects of your performance is ensuring there is enough blood-rich oxygen flowing to your muscles every time you choose to run.

-The entire purpose of a compression sock is to provide compression gradually.
+The entire purpose of a good compression sock is to provide compression gradually.
 This means they must be looser on the top and tighter at the bottom.

 The stockings create pressure to help push fluid up your legs.
 Once your blood flow has been increased, all of the essential oxygen and great nutrients go to your legs when you need them the most.

-- Preventing Swelling and Cramps: The compression sock helps decrease any excess movement of the muscles in your calves.
+- Preventing Swelling and Cramps: The best compression sock helps decrease any excess movement of the muscles in your calves.
 This is the reason your calves become fatigued when you run.

-Wearing compression socks may reduce the amount of effort required of your legs.
+Wearing good compression socks may reduce the amount of effort required of your legs.
 When your muscles are not working quite as hard, the impact of fatigue is effectively reduced.

-Compression socks for running can additionally help control any swelling you have experienced in your legs, ankles and feet.
+Medical compression socks for running can additionally help control any swelling you have experienced in your legs, ankles and feet.
 As the socks squeeze all of these areas, the fluid buildup is prevented in your tissues.

 Every time you exercise or run, your body produces lactic acid.
 This is basically a waste product.
 If you allow the lactic acid to remain in your muscles, you are going to be extremely sore when you wake up the next morning.